Yelinz/switchingsoftware/content/use/calibre/index.en.md

     - amazon-books
 ---

-**Calibre** is a well-established and popular libre app which lets you organise your eBook collection on your computer, edit eBooks and convert eBook files from one format to another.
+**Calibre** is a well-established and popular [libre][floss] app which lets you organise your eBook collection on your computer, edit eBooks and convert eBook files from one format to another.

 It’s free and available to download for Windows, Mac and Linux from the website below.